New Circuits

 The Adventure Starts Now

-One of the most famous treks in the entire world, the Inca Trail is a must for all those who crave epic adventure, to lose themselves in history, or to embark on a pilgrimage to the one, the only, Machu Picchu.
+One of the most famous treks in the entire world, the Inca Trail is a must for all those who crave epic adventure.
+Lose yourselves in history, or to embark on a pilgrimage to the one, the only, Machu Picchu.

 As one might expect from a world-famous trek, the Inca Trail requires permits.
-This is to stop the route getting overrun, worn down, and to maintain conservation efforts within the area.
+This is to stop the route getting overrun and to maintain conservation efforts within the area.

 69 Explorer guarantees departures with a minimum of 2 trekkers for group tours.
 We will never put more than 12 travelers in a group.